All Products

 Document Center

-Apache Paimon is a unified lake storage format for streaming and batch processing that supports high-throughput writes and low-latency queries.
-Common compute engines on the Alibaba Cloud big data platform—such as Flink, Hologres, MaxCompute, and EMR Spark—are well integrated with Paimon.
-You can use Apache Paimon to quickly build your own data lake storage service on OSS and connect it to these compute engines for data analysis.
+Apache Paimon is a unified lake storage format for streaming and batch processing.
+It supports high-throughput writes and low-latency queries, and integrates with Alibaba Cloud compute engines including Flink, Hologres, MaxCompute, and EMR Spark.
 For more information, see Apache Paimon.

 Hologres shared clusters provide a serverless online query acceleration service designed for foreign tables in MaxCompute and OSS data lakes.
-Built on Hologres’ cloud-native architecture with separated storage and compute, shared clusters accelerate analysis of lake data in OSS.
-You can use them on demand and pay based on the amount of data scanned by your SQL statements.
+Built on a cloud-native, storage-compute separation architecture, shared clusters let you query lake data on demand and pay based on the amount of data each SQL statement scans.
 For more information, see Overview of shared clusters.

 Architecture